pickleat/coffeeCodex/README.md

 - [x] Don't do, until you are happy with FUNCTIONALITY.
 This is about self-restraint, Andy.
 - [ ] Make each section its own grid section, make the final card a single card that can be exported.
+    - [ ] Learn how to export items, and to also send data.
 - [ ] Do some design research to make sure it doesn't look bad
 - [ ] Decide on a CSS structure (Sass, other framework, vanilla?)
 - [ ] Decide on a color pallete
 - [ ] Decide on fonts
 - [ ] Don't over do it.

+## Progressive Web Application
+- [ ] Is this app a good use-case for a PWA?
+- [ ] Gather Resources for How to Publish as PWA
+- [ ] Publish PWA

 ## Bluetooth